Admission to Part-time Higher Nitec Courses

 and enrolled into a module, you are required to produce documentary proof of your entry qualifications and citizenship during office hours at any ITE Customer & Visitor

-- Application period at CVCs (by appointment); or
+- Application period at CVCs; or

-- Re-application period at CVCs (by appointment); or
+- Document verification period at CVCs; or

 The verification includes a colour vision test for courses requiring students to be free from colour appreciation deficiency.
 Applicants should also check that they have met the Minimum Entry Requirements (MER) for the course that they are applying for.

 If you are unable to personally do so, you may provide an authorisation letter or fill in this form to allow a representative to produce your original documents for verification.

 refund policy will apply for withdrawals as a result of the verification, including for the following scenarios:

 - Applicants are found to have falsely/incorrectly declared any part of their qualifications; or

 - Applicants do not meet the course entry requirements; or